FORWORD: Accelerating Formal Datapath Verification via Word-Level Sweeping: Background

-SAT-Sweeping~\cite{mishchenko2005fraigs} has historically been effective for combinational equivalence checking~\cite{chen2023integrating}.
-It operates primarily on And-Inverter Graphs (AIGs) and employs techniques like structural hashing, bit-level simulation, and SAT checking.
-Structural hashing groups structurally identical subgraphs to simplify the circuit.
-Bit-level simulation assigns random input values to quickly identify potentially equivalent nodes based on the result of simulation and SAT-based refinement employs SAT solvers to rigorously verify node equivalences.
-When the solver identifies a pair of nodes as non-equivalent, the input assignment is then integrated into subsequent simulations to refine node equivalence detection.
+SAT sweeping has historically served as a foundational technique for combinational equivalence checking.
+It primarily operates on And-Inverter Graphs (AIGs) and employs techniques like structural hashing, bit-level simulation, and SAT solving.
+Structural hashing groups structurally identical subgraphs to simplify the circuit representations.
+Bit-level simulation assigns random input values to quickly identify potentially equivalent nodes based on the result of simulation, and SAT-based refinement employs SAT solvers to rigorously verify node equivalences.
+When the solver identifies a pair of nodes as inequivalent, the input assignment that can distinguish the pair is then integrated into subsequent simulations to refine node equivalence detection.
 Conversely, if the solver finds the constructed miter, a logical structure asserting the difference between two candidate nodes, to be unsatisfiable, it confirms their equivalence and the two subgraphs with distinct structures can then be unified.
-This helps to reduce circuit redundancy, compress the logic representation, and accelerate downstream formal verification tasks such as equivalence checking and property proving.
+This helps to reduce circuit redundancy, compress the logic representation, and accelerate downstream formal verification tasks such as equivalence checking and property checking.